WinterCore/microverse-html-capstone-project/README.md

 To get a local copy up and running follow these simple example steps.

 ### Usage
+- Run `npm install`
+- Run `npm run build`
-- Just open the `index.html` file
+- Open the `index.html` file

 ## Commands
-- `lintcss` Checks the css for any lint errors
-- `lintcss:fix` Checks the css for any lint errors and tries to fix what it can
 - `validate-html` Validate the structure of the HTML
 - `lintjs` Checks the javascript for any lint errors
+- `build:css` Compile the stylus code into css
+- `build:css:watch` Compile the stylus code into css and watch for changes

 Note: You need to do `npm install` before executing the commands above.